-Page Reference Support/oppose Decision sought Reasons 27 1.9.5 Section 7 RMA Support in part Amend 1.9.5 as follows and make any consequential changes needed to give effect to this relief: 1.9.5 Section 7 RMA (a) The matters in Section 7 of the RMA, while not described as matters of national importance are, nevertheless, important to Council's resource management functions.
-This section requires Council to have particular regard to several matters, FFNZ understand the purpose and intent of this including kaitiakitanga, the ethic of stewardship, the efficient use and development of natural and physical resources, the maintenance and enhancement protection of amenity values, intrinsic values of ecosystems, the quality of the environment, the effects of climate change, and the benefits to be derived from the use and development of renewable energy.
-31 1.10.3.4 National Environmental Standards Support in part Amend 1.10.3.4 as follows and make any consequential changes needed to give effect to this relief: 1.10.3.4 National Environmental Standards (a) National Environmental Standards are technical standards relating to the use, development and protection of natural and physical resources and are a form of regulation.
-Methods for implementing these standards are prescribed by the legislation, which promotes consistent standards, requirements or recommended practices. instruments and WDC's intent to not duplicate land use controls for activities to which respective National Environmental Standards ('NES's) apply.
-However, we consider it appropriate for the PDP to be more explicit in terms of the relationship between the NESs and the rules framework within the plan.
-This
+Page Reference Support/oppose Decision sought Reasons natural hazards.
+27 1.9.5 Section 7 RMA Support in part Amend 1.9.5 as follows and make any consequential changes needed to give effect to this relief: 1.9.5 Section 7 RMA · · · (a) The matters in Section 7 of the RMA, while not described as matters of national importance are, nevertheless, important to Council's resource management functions.
+This section requires Council to have particular regard to several matters, including kaitiakitanga, the ethic of stewardship, the efficient use and development of natural and physical resources, the maintenance and enhancement protection of amenity values, intrinsic values of ecosystems, the quality of the environment, the effects of climate change, and the benefits to be derived from the use and development of renewable energy.
+31 1.10.3.4 National Environmental Standards Support in part Amend 1.10.3.4 as follows and make any consequential changes needed to give effect to this relief: 1.10.3.4 National Environmental Standards , , , , , , , , , , , , , , , , , , , , (a) National Environmental Standards are technical standards relating to the use, development and protection of natural and physical resources and are a form of regulation.
+Methods for implementing these standards are prescribed by the legislation, the NESs and the rules framework within the plan.
+This lack of connection between the two is of particular concern when a 'catch all' rule like NC5 is